 If you want to feel like you’re a million miles from home, take in some glorious views, relax in a top-class spa, and then still make it home in time to walk the dog or pick up the kids, a Cotswold staycation could be just what the doctor ordered.

-They say a change is as good as a holiday, so why not save the money and time you’d spend on flights and hotels abroad, and be a tourist in your home county – conveniently home to some of the most luxurious and indulgent destinations in the UK.
+So be a tourist in your home county – conveniently home to some of the most luxurious and indulgent destinations in the UK.

 Sink back into a sumptuous armchair by the fireside in one of Stonehouse Court’s contemporary lounges, or enjoy a drop of sunshine while you sip on a perfectly mixed cocktail out on the venue’s landscaped lawns, during the summer months.